2020PB/police-brutality/reports/Oregon.md

 ### First round of tear gas launched by federal officers | July 27th

-At approximately 11:30 PM, federal officers use tear gas and impact munitions to push protestors away from the fence around the Justice Center.
-The incident appears to have been instigated by a small fire near the fence and fireworks launched by protestors.
+At approximately 11:30 PM, federal officers use tear gas and impact munitions to push protesters away from the fence around the Justice Center.
+The incident appears to have been instigated by a small fire near the fence and fireworks launched by protesters.

 tags: protester, tear-gas, shoot, projectile